dvci/shc-web-verifier/README.md

 `yarn translate`

-### Update CDSi supoprting data
+### Update CDSi supporting data

 Script to convert CDSi AntigenSupportingData XML format to json and write results to src/supporting-data.

 `node ./src/supporting-data/SupportingData.js '/path/to/CDC/Version x.xx - 508/XML/AntigenSupportingData- COVID-19-508.xml'`

+Will need to be updated with each CDSi release.
 Primary vaccine series number of doses are defined separately in src/supporting-data/AncilarySupportingData-{antigen}.json

 ## Learn More